Before School Starts this Year, Make Sure Every Child Takes the Test that May Help them Pass all the Rest

 “Vision problems affect one in four school-aged children.
 We want all children to make sure their child’s eye problems do not go unnoticed this school year,” said Tim Gresham, President and CEO of Prevent Blindness Mid-Atlantic.
 “A child should not have to struggle in school because of an undetected vision problem.”

 Eye problems can range from common refractive errors such as nearsightedness and farsightedness, to serious eye conditions including:

 Amblyopia or “lazy eye”– the most common cause of visual impairment in children.
 As the brain develops and receives diminished images from the affected eye, it begins to suppress those images and favor the unaffected eye.
 If this condition persists, the weaker eye may become useless.
 Amblyopia becomes more difficult to treat effectively as the child becomes older.

 Strabismus or “crossed eyes”– a condition where eyes are misaligned, or do not line up with each other.
 This problem is caused when the muscles do not work together.
 Strabismus may eventually lead to amblyopia.
 Approximately one in 50 children has strabismus.

 Parents should hit the books as well to learn more about how to keep their children’s eyes healthy.
 Prevent Blindness America has created “Star Pupils,” a free program specifically designed to educate parents on what they can do to ensure healthy eyesight for their kids.
 Parents may visit Starpupils.org and receive free information on everything from common eye conditions in children to tips on how to protect eyes from injury while playing sports.

-For more information on children’s eye health and safety, please call Prevent Blindness America at (800) 331-2020 or visit starpupils.org.
+For more information on children’s eye health and safety, please call Prevent Blindness Mid-Atlantic at (888) 790-2020, or visit www.TheEyeSite.org.